Skip to main content

 6. For large concerts, special steps will be taken to target this proportion through the control of ticket distribution and access via venue entrances.

 a.
 Access to ticket distribution to favor student participation will include a combination of efforts related to the timing of releasing tickets to non-students, price differentials for non-students, and limitations on advertising as appropriate.
 For example, tickets may be made available to students and faculty/staff in advance of a general release to the public with no more than two tickets permitted per University ID.
-Then remaining tickets equaling no more than the number sold to students and other campus personnel could be released more broadly.
+Then remaining tickets equaling no more than the numbers sold to students and other campus personnel could be released more broadly.

 7. For all medium and large concerts sound will be monitored at designated locations at the edge of campus with decibel meters owned and operated by University staff.
 Readings will be taken before the start of the concert and during the event.
 Information gleaned from these readings will be relayed back to the concert sound control point for volume adjustment as appropriate.